shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Area Fixation

-At level 7, your Permanent spells prevent other area of effect spells from effecting its area, unless that other spell is cast by you.
+At level 7, your Permanent spells prevent other area of effect spells from effecting its area, unless that other spell is also Permanent.

 ### Area Manipulation

 At level 11, you become adept at manipulating areas.
-Area of effect spells you cast in your bonded schools can have 2 Bond Affinity options applied to them.
+Permanent spells you cast in your bonded schools can have 2 Bond Affinity options applied to them.

+### Area Admin

+At level 15, you gain advanced control over who can access your areas.

+As an action, you may choose a creature outside all your Permanent spells.
+That creature takes 10d10 force damage per round while they’re in any of your Permanent spells.
+This effect lasts until that creature is no longer in your Tether Range or it lasts longer than your Spell Duration.

+As an action, you may choose a creature inside one of your Permanent spells.
+That creature takes 10d10 force damage per round while they’re outside any of your Permanent spells such that they are no longer in any of your Permanent spells.
+This effect lasts until that creature is no longer in your Tether Range or it lasts longer than your Spell Duration.

 ## Reality Fixer